Devotional Thought : Exodus 32:5

 When Aaron saw this, he built an altar in front of the calf and announced, “Tomorrow there will be a festival to the LORD.”
 Exodus 32:5

 In Egyptian and other cultures the bull was highly valued.
-“The Egyptians viewed the bull as the vehicle on which a god rode in power, and as such they identified it as divine itself” (Constable’s Commentary).
+“The Egyptians viewed the bull as the vehicle on which a god rode in power, and as such they identified it as divine itself” (Dr Thomas Constable’s Commentary).

-From Aaron’s point of view he was still worshipping the Lord but doing so via means of the calf.
-This was clearly not what God intended and it created such a rift between God and his people that Moses pitched the Tent of Meeting outside the Israelites camp “some distance away” (Exodus 33:7).
+From Aaron’s perspective, he was still worshipping the Lord but doing so via a calf.
+This clearly wasn’t what God intended and it created a rift between God and his people.
+Therefore Moses pitched the Tent of Meeting outside the Israelites camp “some distance away” (Exodus 33:7).
 God wanted to dwell in the midst of his people but their attitude drove him away.

-Aaron’s problem began when Moses was a long time on the mountain (v.1).
+Aaron’s problem began when Moses was a long time on the mountain (verse 1).
 When nothing appeared to be happening Aaron took circumstances into his own hands.
 We also see this in Saul’s life when he offered the sacrifice himself instead of waiting for Samuel (1 Samuel 13:8-14) and in the life of Abraham when he fathered a child through Hagar (Genesis 16:2).
-Likewise we create problems when we do God’s work our way.
+We create problems when we do God’s work our way.

-Today many worship God according to their timetable, their convenience and their traditions but it does not draw them any closer to him.
+Today many worship God according to their timetable, their convenience and their traditions but it doesn’t draw them any closer to him.
 In fact, it drives God away.
-God will not be worshipped according to a man made formula.
+God won’t be worshipped according to a man-made formula.

-God is still seeking those who will worship him in spirit and truth.
+God is still seeking those who will worship him in spirit and in truth.